mikefreno/FlexLove/README.md

 ## ⚠️ Development Status

 This library is under active development.
-While many features are functional, some aspects may change or have incomplete implementations.
+While many features are functional, some aspects may change or have incomplete/broken implementations.

 ## Features